lelayf/bcds/README.md

 ## Datasets

-The data we work with is coming from the Parakweet organization.
+The data we work with is coming from the [Parakweet organization](https://github.com/ParakweetLabs/EmailIntentDataSet/wiki).

-#### Attributes

-This is super simple:

-1) label
-2) text
+See [Modelling.ipynb](notebook/Modelling.ipynb) notebook for a brief overview of it's content.

+We did not use the arff files and only use the raw text ones (designed for consumption by Weka data mining software).

 # Virtual Environment